Sera Prognostics, Inc. (SERA)

 Fiscal Year 2026

 • Preterm birth remains a major unmet need, with new trial data showing significant clinical and economic benefits from a bundled intervention.
-Expansion efforts are focused on Medicaid and commercial payers across more states, with guideline inclusion and provider education underway.
-International growth is planned for Europe.
+Expansion efforts are focused on Medicaid and commercial payers across more states, with guideline changes and international growth expected in the coming years.

 Fiscal Year 2025